 - No waiting: once your PPC campaign starts, you’ll immediately start to see more traffic, clicks, and conversions.
 SEO can take months before you start to see your site moving up the search engine results.

 - PPC is scalable and controllable – you set your budget and have a decent idea of how many leads are you getting in return.
-This, in turn, helps you estimate an accurate budget for your digital marketing.
-SEO is not so cut and dry, and it can take longer or require more money if the industry or location your business needs to rank for is very competitive.
+This helps you estimate an accurate budget for your digital marketing.
+SEO is not so cut and dry, and it can take longer or require more money if the industry or location you want to rank for is very competitive.

 - Using PPC means you don’t have to worry about a search engine’s algorithm impacting your position.
 You’re bidding on the top spots so your organic rank isn’t going to matter.
 With SEO, you have to ensure that you’re optimizing your site to Google’s standards of best practice or you could lose rank or be penalized for black hat tactics.